 \subsection{Training parameters}

-Here we report the parameters affecting the training of the models, used for each model and experiment employed in Section~\ref{Section: Experiments}.
+Here we report the parameters affecting the training of the models, used for each model and experiment employed in Section~\ref{Section: Experiments} and Supplementary~Materials~\ref{SM: LSM}.
 We recall that the BSDEF-type models (BSDEF, LogBSDEF and its LSTM variant) have one $\phi$-network and $N$ $v$-networks, while the DSF-type models (DSF, LogDSF) only have one $\phi$-network.
 In Table~\ref{table: training} we report the widths of the networks by Width$_\phi$ and Width$_v$, respectively.
 In all the examples except for the LSTM networks we use three hidden layers.
-We abbreviate the normalization methods of Appendix~\ref{appendix: Normalization} with I-EKF and I-G for the EKF-based and wide-tailed Gaussian proposals respectively.
+We abbreviate the normalization methods of Supplementary~Materials~\ref{SM: Normalization} with I-EKF and I-G for the EKF-based and wide-tailed Gaussian proposals respectively.

 Regarding the LSTM-based model in the long-horizon OU example of Section~\ref{section: longrange highdim OU}, it has $4$ hidden layers in the FCN decoder with constant width 512 for the $\phi$-network and 128 for the $v$-networks.
 The embedding layer for the state value $x$ has the same width as the hidden layers in the decoder and the LSTM encoder has hidden dimension $256$ and $128$ in the $\phi$- and $v$-cases respectively.
 The LSTM encoder also has 2 extra cells without any input between each observation cell.
 The other hyperparameters ($N$, $B$, LR, Normalization method) are the same as the FCN for the same example, see Table \ref{table: training}.